GamehunterKaan/GamehunterKaan/README.md

 - My name is listed on [Discord's Website](https://discord.com/security/)
 - I was 1st in Turkey and 11th in the all countries on [TryHackMe](https://tryhackme.com/p/GamehunterKaan) amongst more than 1 million people.
-- [A vulnerability scanner](https://github.com/GamehunterKaan/AutoPWN-Suite/) I've created in less than a month got shared by hundreds of people on Twitter and starred around 500 times.
+- [A vulnerability scanner](https://github.com/GamehunterKaan/AutoPWN-Suite/) I've created in less than a month got shared by hundreds of people on Twitter and starred around 700 times.
 - I've created a fileless fully undetectable malware that has more features than meterpreter in PowerShell with no knowledge in PowerShell and networking before.
 - I've mastered BadUSB payloads.
+- I've written an article about [AutoPWN Suite](https://github.com/GamehunterKaan/AutoPWN-Suite/) for a [PentestMag Magazine.](https://pentestmag.com/product/pentest-open-source-pentesting-toolkit/)

 ## Languages and Technologies